coruscateor/gtk_estate/README.md

 [GitHub](https://github.com/coruscateor) |
 [GitHub Sponsors](https://github.com/sponsors/coruscateor)

-GTK Estate is a state association library fot GTK widgets using the excellent [GTK 4](https://crates.io/crates/gtk4) and [libadwaita](https://crates.io/crates/libadwaita) libraries.
+GTK Estate is a state association library for GTK widgets using the excellent [GTK 4](https://crates.io/crates/gtk4) and [libadwaita](https://crates.io/crates/libadwaita) libraries.

 </div>

 </br>

-The core of what GTK Estate does is associate user-defined state objects with GTK and libadwaita container widgets and windows.
-It also contains objects and functions such as TimeOut that might make working with GTK and libadwaita a bit easier.
+The main purpose of GTK Estate is to provide a convenient way to associate user-defined state objects with GTK and libadwaita container widgets.
+Using user-defined objects you control the user-centric state of their associated widgets and react to their signals.
+GTK Estate also contains objects such as TimeOut and helper functions that can assist you in building dynamic GTK applications programmatically.

-It basically helps you to build dynamic GUIs based on GTK in Rust.

-The StateContainers struct contains widget and window state association hashmaps and is a singleton that needs to be initialised before being used:
+The StateContainers struct is a singleton and contains widget state association hashmaps, each type of widget gets its own map instance.

 </br>